-Consider this, a potential client is visiting your website for the first time.
-Aesthetics look great, but the instant they click on that first link or menu item, the webpage goes blank and stays that way while it loads in all your gorgeous graphics, well-shot promotional videos, and fancy text.
+Consider a potential client visiting your website for the first time.
+The instant they click on your link or menu item, the webpage goes blank and stays that way while it loads the page of your graphics, promotional video and fancy text.
 Website Speed can be a real issue for users and if your site is slow, clients don’t always stick around to wait.

 Imagine the judgment that the aforementioned potential client made about your business when the website page loading speed is taking twice as long as it should.
 They likely weren’t impressed with the slow website and chose another business within your industry.
 When your website speed isn’t up to par, how will customers trust that your business structure, products, and services won’t be the same way?